 While the App Library is a great tool, there are many alarming limitations.
 You can't create, modify, or rename the categories.
 This is huge as some of the app categories are a bit off since they use some types found in the App Store, but not all of them since Apple doesn't want the App Library to seem overly long.

-For example, Google Pay is considered "Productivity," even though it's labeled as "Finance" on the App Store.
-That's because there is no "Finance" collection in App Library.
-In another example, the ACLU's Mobile Justice apps are in "Creativity" even though they're "Photo & Video" in the App Store.
+For example, the ACLU's Mobile Justice apps are in "Creativity" even though they're "Photo & Video" in the App Store.
 In the App Library, Apple lumps all photo and video-based apps under the "Creativity" umbrella.
+Also, many apps that are labeled as "Lifestyle" on the App Store end up in the "Other" category, even though some apps should really be in "Shopping & Food," "Productivity & Finance," etc.

 In those cases, where it's not immediately apparent which category and app may be in, your only options are to add it to the home page, browse the list, or search for it by name.
 When you find it, you can also memorize its location, but why would you want to do that?